SoundHound AI: Funding

-According to a June 2015 article, SoundHound Inc. had raised a total of $40 million in funding with investments from Global Catalyst Partners, Translink Capital, Walden Venture Capital, and others.
-This included $7 million in a Series B funding round the company secured in October 2008, bringing total funds raised to $12 million at that time.
-The round was led by TransLink Capital with the participation of JAIC America and Series A investor Global Catalyst Partners.
-In 2009, SoundHound attracted additional funding from Larry Marcus at Walden Venture Capital, who had previously invested in music startups Pandora and Snocap.
-The $4 million funding round was led by Walden Venture Capital VII, with the participation of an unnamed device manufacturer.
+By June 2015, SoundHound had raised a total of $40 million across several funding rounds, with investments from Global Catalyst Partners, Translink Capital, Walden Venture Capital, and others.

 In January 2017, the company raised another $75 million in an investment round that included Nvidia, Samsung, Kleiner Perkins Caulfield & Byers, and others.

-As of January 2018, the valuation of the company had reached $1 billion.
-Announced in May 2018, SoundHound raised $100 million from a funding round led by Tencent and joined by Daimler AG, Hyundai Motors, Midea Group, and Orange S.A.
+In January 2018, the valuation of the company reached $1 billion.
+Announced in May 2018, SoundHound raised $100 million from a funding round led by Tencent.

-In November 2021, SoundHound first announced the merger with Archimedes Tech SPAC Partners Co to go public with $2.1B valuation, with $111 million of investments from Oracle, Qatar First Bank, Koch Industries, and MKaNN Ventures, Cota Capital, VIZIO, HTC, FIH Mobile (a Foxconn Technology Group company), and others.

-On April 28, 2022, the combined company SoundHound AI, Inc. went public, listed under the symbol SOUN on the Nasdaq.
+On April 28, 2022, after merging with Archimedes Tech SPAC Partners at a valuation of $2.1 billion, SoundHound AI went public, listed under the symbol SOUN on the Nasdaq.

 In November 2022, the company implemented a 10% workforce reduction and salary adjustments.
 Reports at the time indicated that SoundHound had secured less than half of the anticipated funds from its SPAC merger.
-In January 2023, the company reduced its workforce by approximately 50%, driven by the need to realign financial strategies and expedite the company's path to profitability amid evolving market conditions.
+In January 2023, the company reduced its workforce by approximately 50%.

 In April 2023, SoundHound secured $100 million in strategic financing.

 In February 2025, Nvidia disclosed in a regulatory filing that it had sold its stake in SoundHound.

-In the second quarter of 2025, the company reported a revenue of $42.7 million, an increase of 217% year-over-year.